mlrun/mlrun/docs/projects/run-build-deploy.md

 <a id="build_config"></a>
 ## Image build configuration

-Using the {py:meth}`~mlrun.projects.MlrunProject.set_default_image` function configures a project to use an existing image.
-In addition to that, a project can contain the configurations for building this default image.
-This is done through the {py:meth}`~mlrun.projects.MlrunProject.build_config` and {py:meth}`~mlrun.projects.MlrunProject.build_image` functions.
+Use the {py:meth}`~mlrun.projects.MlrunProject.set_default_image` function to configure a project to use an existing image.
+The configuration for building this default image can be contained within the project, by using the {py:meth}`~mlrun.projects.MlrunProject.build_config` and {py:meth}`~mlrun.projects.MlrunProject.build_image` functions.

 The project build configuration is maintained in the project object.
 When saving, exporting and importing the project these configurations are carried over with it.
-This makes it simple to transport a project between systems while ensuring the needed runtime images are built and are ready for execution.
+This makes it simple to transport a project between systems while ensuring that the needed runtime images are built and are ready for execution.

-When using {py:meth}`~mlrun.projects.MlrunProject.build_config` build configurations can be passed along with the resulting image name, and these are used to build the image.
-The image name is assigned following these rules:
+When using {py:meth}`~mlrun.projects.MlrunProject.build_config`, build configurations can be passed along with the resulting image name, and these are used to build the image.
+The image name is assigned following these rules, based on the project configuration and provided parameters:

-1. The name passed in the `image` parameter of the {py:meth}`~mlrun.projects.MlrunProject.build_config` function.
+1. If provided, the name passed in the `image` parameter of {py:meth}`~mlrun.projects.MlrunProject.build_config`.
 2. The project's default image name, if configured using {py:meth}`~mlrun.projects.MlrunProject.set_default_image`.
 3. The value set in MLRun's `default_project_image_name` config parameter - by default this value is `.mlrun-project-image-{name}` with the project name as template parameter.